shawwn/llama-dl/README.md

 **UPDATE (2:43 AM CST)**: Facebook has closed off this download vector.
 I'm currently mirroring the model to Cloudflare R2, and I'll update the script to use it right now; I'll keep you updated as I go.
 Check back in like... an hour?

+**UPDATE (3:58 AM CST)**: I've mirrored everything to R2, and updated the script to point to it.
+Note that the download command has changed (it uses a new version of the bash script) so you'll need to re-copy from this README.
+The safety guarantees are the same for you in the end, though.
+Read on.

 This repository contains a high-speed download of LLaMA, Facebook's 65B parameter model that was recently made available via torrent.
 (Discussion: [Facebook LLAMA is being openly distributed via torrents](https://news.ycombinator.com/item?id=35007978))

 It downloads all model weights (7B, 13B, 30B, 65B) at around 200 MB/s: